andrewferrier/email2pdf/README.md

 # email2pdf

-Python script to convert emails to PDF from the command-line.
+Python script to convert emails to PDF from the command-line. email2pdf acts in place of a [mail delivery agent](http://en.wikipedia.org/wiki/Mail_delivery_agent) - it won't retrieve emails for you, but it will take them from standard input as an MDA will and 'deliver' them to PDF files.
 Type `email2pdf --help` for more information on usage and options available.

 ## Dependencies

-* [wkhtmltopdf](http://wkhtmltopdf.org/) - if on Ubuntu, install the `.deb` from http://wkhtmltopdf.org/ rather than using apt-get to minimise the dependencies you need to install (in particular, to avoid needing a package manager).
+* [wkhtmltopdf](http://wkhtmltopdf.org/) - if on Ubuntu, install the `.deb`
+  from http://wkhtmltopdf.org/ rather than using apt-get to minimise the dependencies you need to install (in particular, to avoid needing a package manager).